hazelcast/hazelcast-reference-manual/src/spi/ExtendingHazelcast.md

 # Extending Hazelcast

-The following section describes the different possibilities to extend Hazelcast with additional services or features.
+This chapter describes the different possibilities to extend Hazelcast with additional services or features.